 ACVP is a 501(c)(3) nonprofit organization governed by an eight-member elected Council.
 Incorporated in 1949, ACVP is the oldest veterinary specialty organization recognized by the American Veterinary Medical Association.
 Dedicated to furthering scientific knowledge, ACVP's activities include the peer-reviewed journal Veterinary Pathology and a renowned annual scientific meeting.
 Successful completion of ACVP's rigorous certifying examination ensures scientific prestige and strong employer demand.
 ACVP is working to ensure the future of veterinary pathology with veterinary student chapter support and scholarship programs.
 Both members and corporations support ACVP's activities with financial contributions.

-ACVP's 2,261 members, or diplomates, reside in 17 countries.
+ACVP's 2,066 active members, or diplomates, reside in 17 countries.
 All ACVP members have completed a degree in veterinary medicine, at least three years of post-veterinary school training, and have passed the certifying examination in veterinary anatomic and/or clinical pathology.
 Many of them specialize further with doctorates in toxicology, molecular biology or other scientific fields.
 They have diverse roles in academia, diagnostic labs, industry or state or federal government agencies.

 For more information, please contact the Executive Office at email@example.com.